usnistgov/ARIAC/docs/tutorials/tutorials.rst

 A brief description of each tutorial is provided below.

-- `Tutorial 1: <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_1>`_ : This tutorial shows how to use the Python interface to the ARIAC system to get information about the competition state and the current state of the robot.
-It also shows how to use the Python interface to the ROS system to get information about the state of the robot and the environment.
-This tutorial uses C++ code to control the robot without Moveit.
+- `Tutorial 1: <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_1>`_ : This tutorial shows how to start the competition based on the state of the competition.
+- `Tutorial 2: <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_2>`_ : This tutorial shows how to add a sensor to the sensor configuration file.
+The sensor is then used to keep track of the number of parts that are spawned on the conveyor belt.